The Ouachita (wash-i-tah) National Forest, located in

 Cedar Lake Recreation Area, located in the Oklahoma portion of the Forest, offers a variety camping experiences.
 Within this Recreation Area is the Cedar Lake Equestrian Camp and Cedar Lake campground.
 The equestrian camp is one of the finest horse camps (with water and electric hookups) we have seen.
 It camp sites are spacious enough to erect a portable corral and still have ample elbow room and the parking aprons are big enough for a recreational vehicle (RV) and horse-trailer.
 The Cedar Lake campground has three loops, two rustic and one modern.
 The latter loop, Shady Lane, is new with either electric and water hookups or full hookups and ideal for RV and motorhome camping.
 Shady Lane is an RVrs paradise.
 There are few private campgrounds that can match it.
 The other two loops, North Shore and South Shore, a well-suited to car, tent, and small RV camping enthusiasts needs and have retained some of their Civilian Conservation Corps (CCC) character.
 Being able to accommodate various styles of camping, good fishing, extensive number of trails, and campground amenities, the whole Cedar Lake Recreation Area is a great choice for a family camping vacation.

-Charlton Recreation Area located less than 30 minutes west of Hot Springs.
-The Recreation Area's swim area includes a bathhouse built from local stones.
-Each stone is different and illustrates the Ouachita Mountain Ranges dynamic geological past.
+Charlton Recreation Area Charlton Recreation Area, located less than 30 minutes west of Hot Springs, was devastated by a storm in 2011 leaving only the original Loop A open to camping.
+Now all three loops are re-opened.
+With only basic amenities available in Loop A, the Recreation Area's swimming continues to be the main attraction.
+The swim area includes a picnic ground and bathhouse built from local stones.
+Each stone is different and illustrates the Ouachita Mountain Range's dynamic geological past.

 In between these two Recreational Areas awaits a National Forest full of wonders to be discovered.
 To encourage the Forest's visitors to explore, the Forest maintains Visitor Centers, displays at the Ranger Stations, and hundreds of miles of trails.
 (The Caddo Ranger District awards individuals who have completed the 27-mile Eagle Rock Loop a patch and a place on their Honor Roll.)
 Many of these trails interconnect with the 192-mile Ouachita National Recreation Trail.
 Others are designated multi-use trails, such as Wolf Pen Gap Trail, along with a complete array of "mode-specific" trails, like the Wildcat Mountain Trail for hiking and mountain bikes.